-Field agencies provide students the opportunity to engage in supervised experiential learning - that is, to apply what they have learned in the classroom to actual situations faced by client systems of all sizes and to bring their practice experiences back to the classroom.
-The learning activities created in field agencies encourage students to deepen their understanding of the profession's values and ethics, commitment to populations at-risk and social and economic justice, and emphasis on issues of diversity and cultural competence.
-Students, in turn, provide field agencies the opportunity to bring new ideas and insights to service delivery.
+Practicum agencies provide students the opportunity to engage in supervised experiential learning - that is, to apply what they have learned in the classroom to actual situations faced by client systems of all sizes and to bring their practice experiences back to the classroom.
+The learning activities created in practicum agencies encourage students to deepen their understanding of the profession's values and ethics, commitment to populations at- risk and social and economic justice, and emphasis on issues of diversity and cultural competence.
+Students, in turn, provide practicum agencies the opportunity to bring new ideas and insights to service delivery.

-Contact regarding a field placement site can be initiated by the university or the agency.
-The affiliation process begins with a phone conversation between the agency and the Field Coordinator to determine if the agency meets the criteria below.
-An agency can apply to become a field education site by contacting the Field Coordinator.
-If appropriate as a field site, an agency application form is sent and a visit to the agency may be scheduled.
-The Field Coordinator reviews the application; if approved, an Affiliation Agreement is signed by authorized representatives of the agency and the university.
+Contact regarding a practicum placement site can be initiated by the university or the agency.
+The affiliation process begins with a phone conversation between the agency and the Practicum Coordinator to determine if the agency meets the criteria below.
+An agency can apply to become a practicum education site by contacting the Practicum Coordinator.
+If appropriate as a practicum site, an agency application form is sent and a visit to the agency may be scheduled.
+The Practicum Coordinator reviews the application; if approved, an Affiliation Agreement is signed by authorized representatives of the agency and the university.
+The timeline for approving new practicum agencies is one academic semester.
 To become affiliated, agencies must meet the following criteria: